ksyasuda/website2.0/src/pages/BlogPosts/Installing-And-Ricing-Arcolinux.md

 After running all the install commands, I created two sym-links from the dotfiles directory: one from the `~/dotfiles/.p10kzsh`, which is the configuration file for powerlevel10k, to my home directory (`~`), and the other from `~/dotfiles/.zshrc` to the home directory.
 Then, I reloaded `~/.zshrc` with `source ~/.zshrc` and my zsh was set up without issues.

 ![terminal](https://i.imgur.com/xP67fag.png)

-### Adding a new XSession

--   First, copy the existing Plasma file in the `/usr/share/xsessions` folder cp plasma.desktop plasma-i3.desktop
--   Next, open the newly-created `plasma-i3.desktop` file in a text editor and change the exec line to
-    ```
-    [Desktop Entry]
-    Type=XSession
-    Exec=env KDEWM=/usr/bin/i3 /usr/bin/startplasma-x11
-    DesktopNames=KDE
-    Name=Plasma (i3)
-    Comment=Plasma by KDE w/i3
-    ```
--   Then save and quit the file and logout of the device.
-Upon reaching the login screen, you should see the new XSession to launch into

-After selecting the new XSession and logging in, i3 should be up an running

-## Configuring i3 <a name="configure-i3"></a>

-The next thing on my list was to configure i3 itself.
-I cloned the config file from my [repo](https://github.com/ksyasuda/Sudacode-Rice) and created a sym-link from my custom config file to the default i3 config location `~/.config/i3/config` by running, from within the `Sudacode-Rice/configs` folder, `ln -sr config ~/.config/i3/config`.

-A sym-link, or symbolic link, is analagous to a pointer in C/C++.
-The file at `~/.config/i3/config` is basically a pointer to my custom config file at `Sudacode-Rice/configs/config`.
-So whenever i3 runs and looks for the config file at `~/.config/i3/config` it loads my configuration file.

-My i3-gaps configuration file sets the default 'inner' gap of each window to 20.
-Which basically just puts padding around each window of 20px.

-Additionally, I have it set up so that certain applications launch on specific workspaces:

--   Emacs and Vim launch on workspace 1
--   Firefox launches on workspace 2
--   Vscode launches on workspace 3
--   Spotify launches on workspace 9

-I have custom keybindings to do things like resizing windows, set windows to float mode, and changing the size of the gaps between and around windows

-There are also keybinding to execute bash scripts that utilize [rofi](https://github.com/davatorium/rofi) to create custom application launchers, tab switchers, and menus.
-I go into more detail about the rofi scrips [here](#rofi-scripts)

 ## Fixing The Wallpaper <a name="fixing-wallpaper"></a>